-The petitioner, by way of the extant writ petition, is
+The petitioner, by way of the extant writ petition, is seeking the following substantive reliefs:

-That the Policy, Annexure P-6 may be quashed and set aside more specifically clause (2) which debars the petitioner being married daughter deceased of Government employee from seeking appointment on compassionate grounds and respondents may be directed to modify/amend the policy by including married daughters in the categories of eligible persons for the purpose.

-- (ii) That annexures P-4 and P-5 dated 22.06.2020 and 09.07.2020, respectively be quashed and set aside. - (iii) That after striking down the aforesaid clause, respondents may be directed to consider the case of the petitioner for appointment on compassionate grounds to a post befitting her qualification (M.A.
+- "(i) That the Policy, Annexure P-6 may be quashed and set aside more specifically clause (2) which debars the petitioner being a married daughter of deceased Government employee from seeking appointment on compassionate grounds and respondents may be directed to modify/amend the policy by including married daughters in the categories of eligible persons for the purpose. - (ii) That annexures P-4 and P-5 dated 22.06.2020 and 09.07.2020, respectively be quashed and set aside. - (iii) That after striking down the aforesaid clause, respondents may be directed to consider the case of the petitioner for appointment on compassionate grounds to a post befitting her qualification (M.A.
 Hindi and diploma in computers) at the earliest.